AkiKono/RND-Kinematics-Project/writeup.md

 3. Label Links from 0 to n
     - Links were labeled and defined in URDF file.
 Link 0 is always a fixed base link.
 4. Define Z axes directions
-    - Z axes directions were obtained by running forward_kinematics demo.Examine which direction the KUKA arm joint rotates when joints_state_publisher is set to nonzero value, and determine positive Z axes directions based on Right-hand rule.
+    - Z axes directions were obtained by running forward_kinematics demo.
+Examine which direction the KUKA arm joint rotates when joints_state_publisher is set to nonzero value, and determine positive Z axes directions based on Right-hand rule.
+(Images shown below DH parameter table)
 5. Define X axes that are common normal to both Z(i-1) and Zi
 6. Obtain DH parameters alpha, a, d, and theta
     - alpha: the angle between Z(i-1) and Z about X(i-1) using Right-hand rule.